Clearly West 4th

 To claim your benefits in-store, please bring your insurance information and your prescription with you.
 Our team will help process your direct billing claim.

 If your insurance provider isn't eligible for direct billing, or if you prefer to process your claim manually, you can submit a receipt directly to your provider (along with any other required paperwork).
-We'll send your receipt once your order has shipped.
+We'll send your reciept once your order has shipped.

 The cost of a full eye exam will depend on your vision needs and your optometrist’s expertise.
 Eye exam prices at Clearly’s partner clinic in Vancouver, Asgarpour Optometry, range as follows: